Horvat Burgin at Adulam forest offers a short loop trail where you will see archaeological remains and visit caves and hideout dens.

 Here is an interactive map from israelhiking.osm.org.il where these trails are marked:

-And here are the details of these trails:
+And here are the details of these tracks:

 |Short Loop Trail||Red||Use the green trail to reach Horvat Burgin.
 Then take the red and blue trails to return to the parking.||1.9||86|

 You can visit at any time.
-Just make sure to finish before dark, as there is no illumination along the route (the trail takes about 1.5 hours at a slow pace).
+Finish before dark, as there is no illumination along the route (the trail takes about 1.5 hours at a slow pace).

 On the basis of the fieldwork described here, we can estimate the size of the site at approximately 3 hectares.
 Human settlement began in Iron II (a few potsherds scattered throughout the site) and lasted until the Ottoman period.
 The exact extent of the settlement in each of the various periods has not been determined.
 The secondary use of stones and the continual settlement on the site have severely damaged earlier remains, but dozens of underground cavities carved out of the soft limestone, which served various purposes, have been preserved and allow us to reconstruct chapters in the history of the settlement.
 These cavities, and especially the elaborated burial complexes and the ossuaries, the hiding complexes, and the inscription in cursive Hebrew script suggest that H. Burgin was a large Jewish village from the Second Temple period through the Bar Kokhba revolt.